Monday, October 2News That Matters

 What is the toughest rooster breed?

-The Thai Game Fowl is considered to be the most aggressive breed of chicken.
+The Thai Game Fowl is considered the most aggressive breed of chicken.
 This bird originated in Thailand and was originally bred for cockfighting.
-Thai Game Fowl are known for their large muscular bodies and sharp claws.
+Thai Game Fowl are known for their enormous muscular bodies and sharp claws.

 Is rooster fighting illegal in the Philippines?